MaryRinaldi/codeOp-feature-exts-project/README.md

 The idea is for it to be a convenient tool to allow for scheduling of family life and storing of key data points, such as contact information of the children's schools and doctors, child dietary requirements and likes, upcoming appointments and events etc.

+## Running database on your pc

+1. Create your .env file

+2. Create database on mysql; suggest using name "kodo"

 ## Running

 Installation instructions are at the very end of this readme.
+Start the app and then install.

 1. In the terminal run the below.
 Don't kill it; let it run.